kermitt2/biblio-glutton/doc/API.md

     - `GET host:port/service/lookup?pii=PII`
     - `GET host:port/service/lookup/pii/{PII}`

+An identifier is accepted in the forms it is commonly pasted in: a DOI as a `doi.org` URL or with a `doi:` prefix, a PMC ID with or without `PMC`, a HAL ID as its URL.
+Something that is not an identifier of the kind it is sent as (a search engine URL in the `doi` field, a DOI in the `pmid` field) is answered with `400` and a message saying what was expected, rather than looked up.

 The service can be queried with various metadata like article title (`atitle`), first author last name (`firstAuthor`), journal title (`jtitle`), volume (`volume`), first page (`firstPage`) and publication year (`year`)

 - match record by article title and first author lastname